MrBacks07/MrBacks07/README.md

 I'm young student who's interested into coding, I love to tells computer what it need to do.
 My life's motto is to be better than yesterday.

-- 👀 I’m interested in backend languages mainly C#, Python but i do not have problems with basic C++
+- 👀 I’m interested in backend languages mainly C#, Python but i don't have problems with basic C++
 - 🌱 My first programming languge is C#.
 - 👦 I am learning this stuff since i was 13.
 - 🚀 I like to learn new things, and just be better then i was yesterday.